harsxv/tinystatus/README.md

 # TinyStatus

 TinyStatus is a simple, customizable status page generator that allows you to monitor the status of various services and display them on a clean, responsive web page.

-[Check out an online demo.](https://status.harry.id)
+Check out an online demo https://status.harry.id

 ![image](https://github.com/user-attachments/assets/28227221-d1e1-442e-89a4-2a0a09615514)